 Cell Phone Service In Germany

 Approximately 20% of North American cell phones currently work in Germany.
-Those that do are quite expensive to use, as international roaming rates are typically over $1 per minute to send and receive calls.
+Those that do are quite expensive, as international roaming rates are typically over $1 per minute to send and receive calls.

 Hotel phones are also not practical or cost-effective.
-However, there is a way to be able to enjoy the convenience of cellular service in Germany at an affordable price.
+However, there is a way to enjoy the convenience of cellular service in Germany at an affordable price.

 Currently, there are three main cell phone carriers: O2, T-Mobile, and E Plus.
 The vast majority of Germans use one of these three carriers.